dartharnold/EDTS/README.md

 ### File arguments ###

-You may also read arguments from files using the syntax `@filename` in place of arguments; arguments are one per line.
+You may also read arguments from files using the syntax `@filename` in place of arguments; within the file, arguments are one per line.
 In the case of the example above:

 `python edts.py -j 35.2 --start "Sol/Galileo" --end "Alioth/Irkutsk" "Wolf 359/Powell High" "Agartha/Enoch Port"`